trevorvanhoof/tt_cpplib/README.md

 #### tt_debugdraw_2d

 Draw lines, rectangles, triangle fans, and on-screen text.
+We use a spritefont and require https://github.com/nothings/stb/blob/master/stb_image.h to load it.
-Shoutout to FiraCode: https://github.com/tonsky/FiraCode, a great font that I am not benefitting from here because I use a sprite font based on it.
+Shoutout to FiraCode which is in the sprites: https://github.com/tonsky/FiraCode, a great font that I am not benefitting from here because of the spritefont.

 #### tt_debugdraw_3d